jicongfan/jicongfan.github.io/_pages/students.md

 	- Jinyu Cai (1 CVPR, 1 NeurIPS)
 	- Jiajun Yu (1 IJCAI)

- The publications listed above contain only the first-authored papers during the study or visit.
+ The publications listed above contain only the first-authored papers during the study or visit at CUHK-Shenzhen.